jmcguinness11/CNN_research/UpperRelu/README.md

 (1, ∞):	 y = 1 - ⍺(x-1)
 ```

-However, we decided to make Upper ReLU "leaky"
+However, we decided to make Upper ReLU "leaky" to ensure values don't get stuck
+at the endpoints of -1 and 1.
+This regime forces values back into the [-1,1] range.

 <img src="./UpperRelu.png" alt="CeNN Nonlinearity" width="180">